elkowar/eww/docs/src/configuration.md

     (box :class "second" (children :nth 1))))
 ```
 **NOTE**: It is currently not possible to dynamically change which child is shown.
-This means that `nth` needs to be set to a static value, and cannot refer to a variable.
+This means that `nth` needs to be set to a static value and cannot refer to a variable.